skit-ai/N-Best-ASR-Transformer/README.md

 # N-Best-ASR-Transformer

 This repository contains code for "N-Best-ASR-Transformer: Enhancing SLU Performance using Multiple ASR Hypotheses."
-The paper has been accepted to ACL-IJCNLP 2021.
+The paper has been accepted in ACL-IJCNLP 2021.

 ## Introduction
 ### N-Best-ASR-Transformer